MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 ![Artboard 1](https://user-images.githubusercontent.com/72515939/166086285-c5c771ed-e4d4-409a-b2d5-2e3f4c4325ea.png)

 > **Reminder:**<div align="justify">This is not an **official** method.
 All the information displayed is based on actual hardware and an experimental basis.
 Half of the information is taken from [Dortania](https://dortania.github.io/OpenCore-Install-Guide/), while others are taken from several well-known sources.
 This is an informative explanation related to [OpenCore](https://github.com/acidanthera/OpenCorePkg).
-For [Clover](https://github.com/CloverHackyColor/CloverBootloader), please refer to [Clover Crate](https://github.com/5T33Z0/Clover-Crate) by [5T33Z0](https://github.com/5T33Z0)</div>
+For [Clover](https://github.com/CloverHackyColor/CloverBootloader), Refer to [Clover Crate](https://github.com/5T33Z0/Clover-Crate) by [5T33Z0](https://github.com/5T33Z0)</div>

 </br>